reimlima/geoipfetch/README.md

 # geoipfetch
 --------------------------------------------------------------------------------

-Geo Localization from a Given IP Address
+Geo Localization from a Given IP Address or Site URL

 # Notice
 --------------------------------------------------------------------------------